| |

 The Columbia Gorge Manifesto

-The following list has emerged from my many travels within the Columbia Gorge
+Created in 2009 and periodically updated, the following list has emerged from my many travels within the Columbia Gorge

 for hiking and photography.
 My dream for the Gorge is that I see these things